RecipeTips.Com Home cooking tips & advice | Knowledge | Ham Shopping Guide

 Description of Cuts

 Becoming familiar with the different cuts, types, and features available for ham will help you understand what you are looking for and why you may want one ham over another.
-Being knowledgeable about the different ham features will help determine if a less expensive ham will satisfy your needs or if you would prefer to spend a little more for the better quality.
+Being knowledgable about the different ham features will help determine if a less expensive ham will satisfy your needs or if you would prefer to spend a little more for the better quality.
 See Types of Ham for information on different cuts types and features available.

 Read the Label